Massachusetts vacation rental tax guide

 What charges are taxable?

 In Massachusetts, all amounts charged by an operator, intermediary, or operator’s agent in exchange for occupancy are taxable.
 This includes items such as service charges, cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Refundable security deposits are not subject to lodging taxes.

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
+Before collecting any lodging taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
 Online marketplaces such as Airbnb and Vrbo are responsible for collecting and remitting occupancy taxes on behalf of their Massachusetts hosts when listings are booked.
 However, hosts are still required to register with the state Department of Revenue.

 Are guests ever exempt from taxes?

 In Massachusetts, accommodations that are purchased by federal employees on official business and U.S. military employees on official military orders may be exempt from lodging taxes.
 Make sure a group claiming to be tax exempt provides a valid exemption certificate.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Massachusetts Department of Revenue.
-In Massachusetts, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
+In Massachusetts, you can file short-term rental tax returns and pay the tax online.
 The Massachusetts Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.

 Take the time to double check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.